Refined Vs. Unrefined Coconut OilSeptember 14th, 2016

 Shorter shelf life

 Unrefined coconut oil won’t last quite as long on the shelf, either.
 This may not be a problem if you fall for the product and use it quickly (see: all its various uses), but it’s still worth considering.

 Less recipe compatibility

-Final word on refined and unrefined coconut oil
+Final word on refined vs unrefined coconut oil

 Whether it’s a choice between refined or unrefined coconut oil, both options are worth considering in order to find the one that’s perfect for you.
 It may just come down to a matter of personal preference or cooking applications (if you like a higher smoke point or less flavor, for instance).
 Or perhaps, buy a jar of each and use them in their best capacities.

 Recipes featuring coconut oil

 As you might have already guessed, coconut oil is one of the most versatile items you can stock in your kitchen for your healthy cooking projects.
 Coconut oil, refined or unrefined, can be easily swapped into nearly any recipe that calls for vegetable oil or olive oil or butter or lard.
 Here are a few of Thrive Market’s favorite ways to use a jar.